Encounters Unforeseen: 1492 Retold dramatizes the history of Columbus’s epic voyage and first encounters with

 Native Americans from a bicultural perspective.

-It presents the life stories of three historic Taíno chieftains—Caonabó, Guacanagarí, and Guarionex—and a Taíno youth side by side with those of Columbus and Spain’s Queen Isabella and King Ferdinand and depicts their fateful encounters.
+It presents the life stories of three historic Taíno chieftains—Caonabó, Guacanagarí, and Guarionex—and a Taíno youth side by side with those of Columbus and Spain’s Queen Isabella and depicts their fateful encounters.
 Based closely on primary sources, it ventures beyond traditional Eurocentric accounts of the voyage to offer a fresh, gripping, personal, and bicultural portrayal,

 written at the voyage’s 525th anniversary.